Freshpep/rbx-lua/README.md

 Most scripts will display which area they should be placed in, unless automatically placed by another script.
 For instance, some scripts may be entirely _clientside_ or entirely _serverside_.

-I'll expect all users to know how to use the scripts property if they are using _FilteringEnabled_ or having _Experimental Mode_ disabled.
+I'll expect all users to know how to use the scripts properly if they are using _FilteringEnabled_ or having _Experimental Mode_ disabled.